woodrow-t/W5D2_Homework/README.md

 ### 4. Interview Practice - EST TIME: 20min

-1. Create a new Google Doc called ***Tech Interview Questions** and turn sharing on.
-2. Add and answer the following question:
-   - **What is React Context and how is it used in React ?
+- Add and answer the following question: **What is React Context and how is it used in React ?
 Give one or more examples..**.
-3. All answers must be at least a paragraph in length however the more you write the more you have to talk about.
+- All answers must be at least a paragraph in length however the more you write the more you have to talk about.
-4. If you haven't already done so, add a link to the Tech column in following [spreadheet](https://docs.google.com/spreadsheets/d/1S9-poFULhpext3xjNmuU1g-raZGKkFrODEACrIRFLi0/edit#gid=0) to your shared google doc.